vinumanikandan/R-Wrangling/README.md

 ```
  **Using pipes (`%>%`) for chaining operations**

-Those who is familiar with bash the pipe`|` operator passes the output of one command as the input to the next, enabling streamlined command sequences.
+Those who is familiar with bash ([linux tutorial](https://github.com/vinumanikandan/Training_BasicLinux)), pipe`|` operator passes the output of one command as the input to the next, enabling streamlined command sequences.

 ```
    # in bash